komlanAtitey/CancerTrace/README.md

 ## Validation
 - ✅ Cross-validation and ROC analysis for predictive accuracy
 - 🔄 In silico perturbation for functional relevance
-- 📚 Matches literature-reported oncogenes & tumor suppressors
+- 📚 More than half genes matches literature-reported oncogenes & tumor suppressors

+$~~$

+## Steps in the CancerTrace Framework